Digital Nomad Guide to Siem Reap, Cambodia [2026 updated]

 - Footprint Café (Google Maps)

-- Asagohan Japanese Café (https://www.google.com/maps/place/Asagohan+Japanese+Cafe/@13.3592749,103.8606642,17z)
+- Asagohan Japanese Café (although it can get really busy here) (https://www.google.com/maps/place/Asagohan+Japanese+Cafe/@13.3592749,103.8606642,17z)

 💪 Gyms in Siem Reap